Skip to main content

 Black Bean Salad

-Mix up a Mexican-style meatless meal by tossing canned (drained and rinsed) black beans with fresh, frozen or canned corn, a tomato, bell pepper and red onion.
-Add avocado, jicama or diced mango for more adventurous eaters.
+Mix up a Mexican-style meatless meal by tossing canned (drained and rinsed) black beans with fresh, frozen or canned corn, a chopped tomato, chunks of fresh bell pepper and sliced red onion.
+Add diced avocado, jicama or mango for more adventurous eaters.
 Toss with lime juice and olive oil, and serve over crunchy romaine lettuce with whole-grain tortilla chips.

 Slow Cooker Double-Duty Roast